-Organic turmeric, organic sarsaparilla, organic cardamom, organic black pepper, organic lemon essential oil and manuka honey natural flavor.
+Organic turmeric, organic sarsaparilla, organic cardamom, organic black pepper, and organic lemon essential oil.

-For best flavor, bring spring or freshly drawn filtered water to a boil and steep for five minutes while you google the goods on turmeric.
+For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees) and steep for five minutes while you google the goods on turmeric.

 - Select an Ingredient:

 Known as the “King of Spices,” the best black pepper is grown in southern India near Cochin.
 The berries of the perennial black pepper vine are harvested when unripe, then sun-dried until they blacken.
 Quality is determined by oil content and appearance.
 Black pepper is spicy, pungent and often has a light salty characteristic—an important feature in chai blends.
 After the black pepper has been harvested, it is steam distilled to produce the essential oil.

 The country of Indonesia consists of seventeen thousand islands set between the Indian and Pacific oceans.
 Located on the equator, Indonesia is also home to hundreds of volcanos with nearly 90 still active today.
 It is the fourth most populous country in the world with Bali being its most popular tourist attraction.

 Seductively fragrant, with floral notes and a menthol bite, cardamom is a bush in the ginger family that grows to 10 feet high.
 Popular in Persian and Indian cooking, it is also widely used in tea and chai blends.
 We believe the best is produced by indigenous Mayan farmers in Alta Verapaz, Guatemala.
 Its pale yellow flowers turn into clusters of cherries that are dried.
 These whole green pods or the dark seeds inside are removed to spice tea.

 Located in north central Guatemala, this area once helped form the core of the Maya Civilization.
 Now it is home to half of the production of cardamom in the world.
 Harvest season takes place between the months of June to February.